tizian/maya-export/README.md

 ## Description

-Collection of custom Maya export commands.
+Collection of custom Maya commands to export various geometry, for example to use with an external rendering system.

 ## Commands